MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/calling-natively-compiled-stored-procedures-from-data-access-applications.md

 - SqlClient does not support the retrieval of schema-only information (metadata discovery) about the result sets returned by a natively compiled stored procedure (`CommandType.SchemaOnly`).
   - Instead, use [sp_describe_first_result_set &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-describe-first-result-set-transact-sql.md).

-### Microsoft OLE DB Driver (MSOLEDBSQL) for SQL Server
+### Microsoft ODBC Driver for SQL Server (MSODBCSQL)

 - Versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Native Client prior to [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] do not support the retrieval of schema-only information (metadata discovery) about the result sets returned by a natively compiled stored procedure.
 - Instead, use [sp_describe_first_result_set &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-describe-first-result-set-transact-sql.md).
-- This sample was originally written for the SQL Server Native Client (sqlncli.h) but has been updated to use the Microsoft OLE DB Driver (msoledbsql.h) for SQL Server. [!INCLUDE[snac-removed-oledb-only](../../includes/snac-removed-oledb-only.md)]
+- This sample was originally written for the SQL Server Native Client (sqlncli.h) but has been updated to use the Microsoft ODBC Driver for SQL Server (MSODBCSQL). [!INCLUDE[snac-removed-oledb-and-odbc](../../includes/snac-removed-oledb-and-odbc.md)]

 ### ODBC